pmalewski88-a11y/Codex-Usage-Tracker/README.md

 OpenAI's visible 5-hour Codex meter has recently become inconsistent or unavailable in some surfaces, so this extension currently focuses on weekly usage as the most reliable live value.

+## Accuracy note

+Codex Usage Tracker reads usage signals from local Codex/session data when that data is available.
+Because this is not an official billing or quota API, the displayed value can sometimes be delayed, stale, incomplete, or temporarily wrong.

+In practice, the tracker may occasionally show values such as `0%`, `100%`, or an older weekly value when fresh data has not been written yet.
+It usually corrects itself once newer Codex session data becomes available.

+Treat the extension as a practical usage tracker and warning aid, not as an authoritative quota meter.

 ## History storage

 Codex Usage Tracker works immediately after installation.
 By default, it stores task history in the editor's local extension storage.